Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor_source/_ReadMe-ckeditor_source.txt

    ckeditor_source\plugins\
      mediawiki
-     mwtemplate
+     mwrefmarker                #NOTE!
+Test/demo widget- plugin, not used by WYSIWYG. mwtemplate
      smwqueryinterface
      smwrichmedia
      smwrule
      smwtoolbar
      smwwebservice
+    #tableresize                #NOTE!
+This is included in source files of CKeditor but not in configuration of runtime bundle
-     textselection              #Heavily modified with MediaWiki, not fully functional texttransform              #Included in ckeditor runtime bundle but not in source bundle => manual download/update
+     textselection              #NOTE!
+Heavily modified with MediaWiki, not fully functional.
+Update of plugin will require manual modifications. texttransform              #NOTE!
+Not included in source files of CKeditor => manual download/update of source files.
+Plugin is included in configuration of runtime bundle.

    ckeditor_source\
      ckeditor.asp